Utahraptor: Size

 Utahraptor was one of, if not the largest and heaviest of all dromaeosaurids, with the largest assigned specimen BYUVP 15465 having a femoral length of 56.5–60 cm.
 Kirkland and colleagues originally estimated that it measured around 7 m in length and had a body mass of somewhere under 500 kg, making it roughly the size of a modern polar bear, and subsequent authors have reported a lower length estimate of 6 m.
 A subsequent paper indicated that U. ostrommaysi was about the same size as Achillobator, and that the latter taxon was around 5 m in length and 350–450 kg, ergo U. ostrommaysi was the same.
 Ruben Molina-Pérez and Asier Larramendi, in 2019, estimated that BYUVP 15465 was 4.9 m in length and weighed 280 kg.
 Several mass estimates for U. ostrommaysi have placed it at around 250–350 kg.
 In 2013, based on femoral length, Lindsay E. Zanno and Peter J. Makovicky estimated its body mass at around 290 kg.
-In 2024, higher mass estimates were once again recovered by Romain Pintore and colleagues The body masses of BYUVP 2536 and BYUVP 1833 were estimated around 391 and 481 kg respectively, though BYUVP 7510-18078 was estimated to have weighed 777 kg.
+In 2024, higher mass estimates were once again recovered by Romain Pintore and colleagues.
+The body masses of BYUVP 2536 and BYUVP 1833 were estimated around 391 and 481 kg, respectively, while BYUVP 7510-18078 was estimated to have weighed 777 kg.